 By Clint McLaughlin

-trumpet players know very little about the history of the trumpet.
+players know very little about the history of the trumpet.
+The Conch Trumpet

 The Shofar, made from a ram horn and the Hatzotzeroth, made of metal, are both mentioned in the Bible.
 They were used to blow down the walls of Jericho.
 They are still used on certain religious days.
 The Roman Cornu, originally made of horns and later metal, was made in several sections and about 10 feet long.
 Two were found in Pompeii.